 Section 1193 SSA: Negotiation process

+The negotiation process unfolds across roughly two years: CMS publishes the selected-drug list, makes an initial offer to the manufacturer, receives a counter-offer, concludes negotiation, and publishes the MFP, which then takes effect at the pharmacy counter the following January.
 For the 10 drugs effective January 1, 2026, this timeline ran from August 2023 (selection) through August 2024 (MFP publication) to January 2026 (effective date).

 Section 1194 SSA: Maximum Fair Price (MFP) calculation

-Ceiling A: The drug's non-Federal Average Manufacturer Price (AMP) multiplied by an applicable percentage based on time since FDA approval:
+The MFP cannot exceed the lower of two ceilings.
+Ceiling A is the drug's non-Federal Average Manufacturer Price (AMP) multiplied by an applicable percentage based on time since FDA approval, set by statute at 42 USC 1320f-3:

-CMS applies the methodology and publishes the MFP.
-The MFP is "fair" by statutory definition.
+Ceiling B is an "international reference price" comparison and other factors specified in statute.
+CMS applies the methodology and publishes the MFP, which is "fair" by statutory definition.
 Many manufacturers and economists disagree, but the methodology is binding under the law.

 IRC Section 5000D: Excise tax on non-participating manufacturers